glebbrain/manager-arent-ai/README.md

 ## Easy start

-A. Copy the project to your folder
+A. Copy the project to your folder.
 B. Create start_IDEA.md in the root.
 Write your idea in the start_IDEA.md or chat with AI.
 C. Write in AgentAI: